coingaming/moon-icons-base/README.md

 The whole workflow chain requires having/maintaining PATs:

-- Figma PAT (no expiry).
+- Figma PAT (no expiry) with admin access to Moon team on Figma.
 Is used in AWS Lambda and _fetch_svgs.yml_ workflow as secret.
 - GitHub YOLO organisation PAT scoped to MDS icons repositories (name: "MDS icons automation".
 Requires yearly regeneration).
 Is used in AWS Lambda as secret.
 Good candidate in future to have automated token rotation set up.

 ## Reference architecture diagram